napcs/rails_mobile_tutorial/README.md

     </table>

-Before we can view this, we have to alter our routes.rb file and remove the routes the generator placed in, and replace it with
+Before we can view this, we have to alter our `config/routes.rb` file and remove the routes the generator placed in, and replace it with

     namespace :admin do